oracle-devrel/cd3-automation-toolkit/README.md

 <br>

 CD3 stands for **Cloud Deployment Design Deliverable**.
-The CD3 Automation toolkit enables you to effortlessly Build, Export and Manage OCI (Oracle Cloud Infrastructure) resources by converting Excel templates to fully functional Terraform modules in minutes ⚡️⚡️ .
+The CD3 Automation toolkit enables you to easily Build, Export and Manage OCI (Oracle Cloud Infrastructure) resources by converting Excel templates to fully functional Terraform modules in minutes ⚡️⚡️ .

 The toolkit integrates with OCI DevOps Git service and Jenkins pipelines, enabling seamless CI/CD workflows.